Career and Technical Education

 Prerequisite: Foundations of Health Science

-This one-credit course is an extended laboratory experience to address the advancement and specialization of careers within Health Science through individualized or small group instruction.
+This one-credit course is an extended laboratory experience to advance and specialize careers in Health Science through individualized or small-group instruction.
 This course allows students to enhance the essential and intermediate skills learned through program courses within the career cluster and prepare for industry credentialing opportunities.
-Fee: $20.00, membership in HOSA and uniform.Engineering Academy
+Fee: $20.00, membership in HOSA and uniform.

-INTRODUCTION TO ENGINEERING DESIGN (Grades 9-12)
+INTRODUCTION TO ENGINEERING DESIGN

 Course Number: 21017G1000

-PRINCIPLES OF ENGINEERING (Grades 10-12)
+PRINCIPLES OF ENGINEERING

 Course Number: 21018G1000

-Prerequisite: PLTW Intro to Engineering Design
+Prerequisite: PLTW Engineering Essentials and Intro to Engineering Design

 ADVANCED PLACEMENT COMPUTER SCIENCE PRINCIPLES